 Who We Are

 Video games are no longer just entertainment.
 They are tools for change.
+The Bristol Digital Game Lab, based at the Bristol Digital Futures Institute, is pioneering this shift.
 From public health to cultural heritage and policy, games are shaping how we learn, connect and solve complex challenges.
-The Bristol Digital Game Lab, based at the Bristol Digital Futures Institute, is pioneering this shift.
-The Lab is asking not just what games are, but what they can do for society, for our future.
-The Lab acts as a connective infrastructure – bridging academia, industry, and the public sector.
+The Game Lab asks not just what games are, but what they can do for society, for our future.
+We act as a connective infrastructure – bridging academia, industry, and the public sector.
 Our mission is to unlock the power of play for cultural, educational, and civic transformation.
-The Lab is one of four dynamic labs within the Centre for Creative Technologies and is co-directed by Dr Richard Cole (Digital Futures) and Dr Michael Samuel (Film and TV).
+The Game Lab is one of four dynamic labs within the Centre for Creative Technologies and is co-directed by Dr Richard Cole (Digital Futures) and Dr Michael Samuel (Film and TV).

 What We Do